 The innovation behind the platform to pursue so many different avenues of blockchain is fantastic to see.
 While OKX started off as a robust trading platform, it has drawn crypto users from various backgrounds and interests and is growing in popularity.

 The futures and swaps give you a great deal of functionality for trading assets, order functionality, and data analytics tools.
-OKX has designed platforms that are highly functional and really easy to use.
+The option to demo trade also makes OKX a great place for beginners to learn the craft of trading and the platform is highly functional and really easy to use.
 This is best illustrated with their options instruments.

 There are, of course, areas for improvement.
 For example, you only have Bitcoin options to trade at the moment.
 There is also relatively limited liquidity for the options market, especially out-of-the-money ones.